 Negativity has the power to kill an entire workforce.
 It’s one of the most contagious and dangerous things that can happen to your employees.
 Unfortunately, a negative work environment can be difficult to quell should it start to arise.
 It’s all too easy for employees to start bringing negativity to work and spreading it.
 It’s generally up to leaders to make sure that they lead in such a way that it inspires positivity and kills any negativity.
+Striving to create a positive work environment is laudable.

 The Importance of a Positive Work Environment